Want to know how to get clients online?

 Pinterest ads are relatively new and a way to start growing your Pinterest traffic.
 Again, you should be aware of how to use paid advertising to get clients with them.

 5. Instagram ads

 Instagram ads show up as promoted posts in your audience’s Instagram feed.
 Like other forms of paid advertising, people click through if your offer drives curiosity.

 Here’s the thing: You don’t have to pay for people to find you on YouTube.
 With a good YouTube strategy, you can instead attract them organically.

 Here’s an example of a video I’m using in my own business:

-In the same way, Instagram is a great tool for lead generation.
+Want to know how to get clients on Instagram?
 Instagram stories work well to engage your audience and with the right type of content, you’ll start building a following of ideal clients.
 Alternatively, you can partner up with influencers.